-- Breast cancer as an additional conformal boost to the surgical bed and margins following standard whole breast radiotherapy; or for women > 45 years of age with infiltrating ductal carcinoma who are stage T1 or T2 with no distant metastases, with tumors less than three centimeters in size and node negative (American Society of Breast Surgeons, 2018; Shah, 2013; Correa, 2017; Hepel, 2017; National Comprehensive Cancer Network, 2023). - Genitourinary cancers (including bladder, cervical, endometrial, and uterine) must have locally advanced cervical cancer; or as an adjunct to surgery and/or chemotherapy for advanced ovarian cancer; or as adjunctive therapy for endometrial or vaginal cancer after surgery with or without external beam radiation (Harkenrider, 2023; Meyer, 2015; National Comprehensive Cancer Network, 2023; Pieters, 2017; Viswanathan, 2009; Viswanathan, 2017). - Respiratory cancers when used for palliation of obstructing and inoperable endobronchial carcinomas, with or without external beam radiation (National Comprehensive Cancer Network, 2023; Rosenzweig, 2013; Stewart, 2016).
+- Breast cancer as an additional conformal boost to the surgical bed and margins following standard whole breast radiotherapy, particularly in patients at higher risk for recurrence (such as age <50 years, high-grade disease, or patients with focally positive margins).
+The boost can be delivered using brachytherapy.
+For women over 40 years of age with infiltrating ductal carcinoma who are stage T1 or T2 with no distant metastases, with tumors less than or equal to 2 centimeters in size, estrogen receptor-positive, and node-negative, accelerated partial breast irradiation (APBI) using brachytherapy may be considered.
+Partial breast irradiation may be conditionally recommended for women with tumors larger than 2 cm but less than or equal to 3 cm, grade 3 disease, or estrogen receptor-negative histology (American Society of Breast Surgeons, 2018; Correa, 2017; Hepel, 2017; Shah, 2018; Shaitelman, 2024 (b); National Comprehensive Cancer Network, 2024). - Genitourinary cancers (including bladder, cervical, endometrial, and uterine) brachytherapy is a critical component of definitive radiation therapy for all patients with primary cervical cancer; consider vaginal cuff brachytherapy for positive or close vaginal margins after hysterectomy; or as an adjunct to surgery and/or chemotherapy for advanced ovarian cancer; or as adjunctive therapy for endometrial or vaginal cancer after surgery with or without external beam radiation (Harkenrider, 2023; Meyer, 2015; National Comprehensive Cancer Network, 2024 (a); Pieters, 2017; Viswanathan, 2017).

-- Digestive tract cancers palliation for obstructing esophageal cancers not considered operative candidates, endoscopically treated patients with unresectable advanced gastric carcinoma, and colon and rectal cancers (Ahmed, 2021; Lloyd, 2017; National Comprehensive Cancer Network, 2023; Spaander, 2016). - Head, neck, and oral cancers as primary treatment of carcinoma of the face, oral cavity, naso- and oropharynx, or paranasal sinuses (including base of skull), incomplete resections impinging on important structures, or palliation of head and neck tumors (Liu, 2013; National Comprehensive Cancer Network, 2023; Yamazaki, 2013). - Penile cancers for squamous cell carcinoma of the penis as an alternative to penectomy, provided there is no evidence of metastatic disease (Crook, 2013; National Comprehensive Cancer Network, 2023). - Ocular cancers for uveal melanoma as an alternative to enucleation or exenteration, or retinoblastoma of less than stage T4 (American Brachytherapy Society, 2014).
+- Respiratory cancers for palliation of endobronchial obstruction due to locoregional recurrence or symptomatic local disease, using brachytherapy alone or in combination with external beam radiation therapy, in patients with or without prior radiation therapy (National Comprehensive Cancer Network, 2024 (c); Rosenzweig, 2013; Stewart, 2016). - Digestive tract cancers -for palliation of obstructing esophageal cancers not considered operative candidates, where a lumen can be restored to allow for brachytherapy applicators; brachytherapy should be performed by practitioners experienced in esophageal brachytherapy;endoscopically treated patients with unresectable advanced gastric carcinoma, and colon and rectal cancers (Ahmed, 2021; Lloyd, 2017; National Comprehensive Cancer Network, 2024 (d); Spaander, 2016). - Head, neck, and oral cancers for cancers of the lip and oral cavity, particularly when used as a boost for highly refractory disease, positive surgical margins, reirradiation, or when extremely conformal radiation delivery is needed in well-defined tumor locations (National Comprehensive Cancer Network, 2024 (e). - Penile cancers for squamous cell carcinoma of the penis less than 4 cm in size, as an alternative to penectomy, using interstitial implant brachytherapy, provided there is no evidence of metastatic disease (Crook, 2013; National Comprehensive Cancer Network, 2023. - Melanoma: Uveal Plaque brachytherapy is clinically proven and medically necessary for patients with uveal melanoma as an alternative to enucleation or exenteration, for tumors with a largest basal diameter ≤19 mm and thickness ≤10 mm; it may be used selectively in patients with larger tumors; Retinoblastoma for retinoblastoma of less than stage T4.
+(American Brachytherapy Society, 2014; National Comprehensive Cancer Network, 2024 (f).